The Omniscient Council of Vagueness

 - Kamen Rider Gaim: Ygdrassil Corporation.
 Up until the 12 ep, you know just that they rule the Zawame city and plan something sinister with Beat Riders, Inves and Helheim Forest.
 And possibly with the whole city.

 - The villainous organizations in Chuck are always up to evil stuff with all kinds of evil goals and...stuff.
 But their actual agendas are never made explicit.

 - The Pretender: Holy crap.
 The show's protagonist Jarod is pursued by The Centre, which throughout the show's four seasons reveals itself to be a centre for moral ambiguity, betrayals, shifting alliances both within the organization and with Jarod and a whole lot of evil plotting.

 - Nikita: Oversight, the group of high-ranking politicians and military officials that Division nominally reports to.
 They're mentioned several times throughout the first season, and in one of the last scenes of the finale, we finally see them (or at least, a group of them) in a meeting; naturally, they're all sitting at a table in a half-lit room, with only the members we'd seen previously being in the light.
-Then halfway through season two, all of them except Senator Pearce are revealed, then assassinated a couple of episodes later.
+Then halfway through season two, all of them are revealed, and then — with the exception of Senator Pearce — assassinated a couple of episodes later.

 - The burned spies organization in Burn Notice.

 - The Company in Heroes.
 We know it was founded to protect "specials" and ended up betraying that agenda, but it still fits.
 It approached omniscience (and omnipotence) in its reach, which extended to politicians and gangsters, and was certainly vague, jumping from scheme to scheme with no apparent long term agenda besides capturing specials.
 Even then, it's unclear if they ever intended to rehabilitate them or just keep building secret prisons all over the country.